 Directors sacrifice a lot for their art, but how many are willing to get arrested for it?
 That’s exactly what happened to Lindsey Grayzel in the course of filming “The Reluctant Radical.”

-In this riveting documentary, she profiles Ken Ward, a climate activist who seriously lives by his principles.
+In this riveting climate change documentary, she profiles Ken Ward, a climate activist who seriously lives by his principles.
 Grayzel wrote that Ward changed the way she saw environmentalism, saying that before meeting him, “I did what I could personally — have a little electric car, try and ride my bike and give a little money to Sierra Club or whatever — and then it was kind of out of my mind.”
 She never considered breaking the law to save the planet.

 This documentary will have you at the edge of your seat as you watch Ward commit acts of civil disobedience, culminating in him shutting off the emergency valve of the Trans Mountain pipeline, something which resulted in him and Grayzel getting arrested.
 Whether or not you agree with his approach, you will be challenged by watching Ward’s story and see climate activism in a whole new light.